 Guideline 3: Ensure that information is not conveyed through color alone.
 Provide simple backgrounds with enough contrast between colors.
 For example, when asking for input from users, avoid using "Please select an item from those listed in green."

 Justification: People with low vision or colorblindness, or those using black and white monitors, can have difficulty reading information at sites with busy backgrounds and dark colors.
 Many background images and colors obscure the text, making reading difficult.

 Solution: Recommend testing document without color being viewed, examine it with a monochrome monitor or with browser colors turned off.
 To test whether the color contrast is sufficient to be read by people with color deficiencies or by those with low-resolution monitors, print pages on a black and white printer (with backgrounds and colors appearing in grayscale).

-Guideline 4: When using Image Maps, use client-side image maps and provide an alternative method of selecting the imbedded links.
+Guideline 4: When using Image Maps, use client-side image maps and provide an alternative method of selecting the embedded links.

-Solution: Provide a text-only link before or after the image map or list the imbedded links elsewhere on the page, and provide "ALT" attributes within the image map.
+Solution: Provide a text-only link before or after the image map or list the embedded links elsewhere on the page, and provide "ALT" attributes within the image map.

 Guideline 5: Provide alternatives to the use of non-standard text formatting and layout.

 Justification: Tables with tabular or columnar information, indentations, or changing font size and presentation are very difficult for those using a non-graphic browser to navigate.
 Screen readers process text from left to right across the screen, and cannot effectively present tabular or columnar text.

 Solution: Provide a text-only version of the page or information contained in tables.
 For text version, use proportional font markups (H1, H2, etc.) for text size changes.